apache/spark/docs/code.rst

 Models
 ------

-Models are built on top of th SQLAlchemy ORM Base class, instance are persisted in the database.
+Models are built on top of th SQLAlchemy ORM Base class, and instances are persisted in the database.